yireo/yireo-slides/slides/yireo/pwaterval.md

 ---
 {state: dark}
 # Duka for React
-- Built by Yireo last summer
+~ Built by Yireo last summer
     - https://github.com/yireo-training/react-duka-playground
-- In 4 weeks time
+~ Developed in less than 40 hours
+~ Still on the roadmap
+~ Only meant as an educational prototype

+---
+{state: main center middle}
+# What are you looking for?

+---
+{state: dark}
+# The real revolution is headless

 ---
 {state: main dark center middle}